thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/04-pull-request-template.md

 ---
 title: Pull Request Template
-description: This is a template for creating a pull request for SplashKit tutorials.
+description: This is a template for creating a pull request for SplashKit Website.
 sidebar:
   label: Pull Request Template
   order: 4